 IPM For the Urban Professional

-IPM for the Urban Professional is designed to be used in conjunction with the NPMA Field Guide (now available as an app) as a comprehensive way for a person to prepare for their ACE or CIT examination.
-For those preparing for their PHE exam, we recommend complementing it with Medical Entomology for Students by Mike Service.
+IPM for the Urban Professional is designed to be used in conjunction with the National Pest Management Associations' Field Guide to Household Pests (now available as an app) as a comprehensive way to prepare for ESACC certification examinations.
+For those preparing for their PHE exam, we recommend complementing it with Medical Entomology for Studentsby Mike Service.

 Authors: Mike Merchant, Ph.D., BCE and Richard H. Levine